Noobz4Life/GMBots-Archived/README.md

 Once I fix the pathfinding, I will release GMBots on the Steam Workshop, and on this github page.~~

 GMBots is now released in beta.
 Please note that the pathfinding is really buggy at the moment.
+It is currently only released on this Github page and not the Steam Workshop.

 # How do I install this?